CarInsurance.com Insights

 As people move into areas where severe weather is more frequent, claim rates rise which will always result in premiums heading up.

-While climate change and people moving to riskier areas are significant factors in rising insurance costs, they are not the only factors pushing up premiums.
+While climate change is a significant factor in rising insurance costs, it is not the only factor increasing premiums.
 Below are additional factors contributing to higher auto insurance rates.

 Inflation